Inserting and deleting data

 - If the topic is compacted, then

-DELETEexpects the record Key to be provided.
-For a compacted topic a delete translates to inserting a record
+Keyto be provided.
+For a compacted topic a delete translates to inserting a record with the existing Key, but the Value is null.
+For the

 DELETE FROM customer_avro WHERE _key = 'andy.perez'

-The delete is an insert operation.
-Until the compaction kicks in and it completes, there will be at least one record with the Key used earlier.
-But the latest (or last) record will have the Value set to null.
+Deleting is an insert operation.
+Until the compaction takes place, there will be at least one record with the Key used earlier.
+The latest (or last) record will have the Value set to null.

 TRUNCATE TABLE $Table